 cd "C:\Program Files (x86)\Windows Kits\10\bin\10.0.22000.0\x64"

-Sign the driver package (set of files) with the certificate you have created earlier using Verisign as a timestamp service.
+Sign the driver package (set of files) with the certificate you created earlier using Verisign as a timestamp service.
 The following command will sign the CAT file with a digital signature using a certificate stored in a password-protected .pfx file:

 signtool sign /f C:\DriverCert\myDrivers.pfx /p P@ss0wrd /t http://timestamp.verisign.com/scripts/timstamp.dll /v C:\DriverCert\xg20\xg20gr.cat